If you struggle with patience, you’re not alone. I struggle with it too.

-But meeting all of these people (some who are much more successful than me), also inspires a sense of envy, jealousy, and impatience in my gut that I have to block for me to remain a healthy and happy person.
+But meeting all of these people (some who are much more successful than me), also inspires a sense of envy, jealousy, and impatience in my gut that I have to block in my mind for me to remain a healthy and happy person.
 For example:

 Some people I’m meeting this weekend have MUCH more money than me.

 Some people at the conference have MUCH bigger followings, and more successful blogs than me.

 Some people I call close friends are just better natural marketers than me, and their blogs make WAY more money than mine does.

 For three days straight, I will be surrounded by a lot of people who are more successful than me.

 It’s an environment where it’s easy to compare myself to others, because we can all compare similar numbers and stages in life.
 I’m not a millionaire, but a lot of my friends here are.
 My blog isn’t a million-view blog, but a lot of my friends blogs here are.
 I’m not a full-time writer, but a lot of my friends here are.

 Seeing my friends succeed, and being envious of parts of their lives, inspires a sense of impatience in me.
 I don’t want to have to wait another few years.
 I don’t want to wait for my money to compound for me to be a millionaire.
 I want it to happen now.
 I want to be rich, famous, and financially free like a lot of my friends here already are.